1960s Part 1: Prerequisites to Long Cane Safety

 The Blame Game.

-Minturn wrote, "at this time, we knew little of what went on with these babies.
+Emma Minturn, a home visitor from the Maryland School for the Blind, in a few short paragraphs both absolved teachers while simultaneously blamed the doctors and the mothers for her student's poor outcomes.
+She wrote, "at this time, we knew little of what went on with these babies.
 They were like, yet unlike, others we had known.
 We were feeling our way.
 Doctors were puzzled and many advised, "when your baby is ready he will do that which he is supposed to do; let him alone."
 So the little "let alone" baby, unmotivated, unstimulated, very often became a little vegetable" (1960, p.
 57).

 Yet, even when Minturn admitted, "something went wrong with the "teaching to walk" methods.
 Our babies developed a toeing-out, waddling sort of gait" (pp. 57-58); she evaluated that outcome to mean again that the mother was responsible.
 She was convinced that "a blind child can be taught to toe forward, to swing out from the hips with chin up" with the right teacher (p.
 58).

-No warning, no escape, no protection.
+Unaided Blind Walking: No warning, no protection, no escape.

 The Consequence of a life of unsafe mobility was obvious for all to see.
 Koestler's (1976) social history of blindness reported,